heimwege/cap-node-fe-ts-sample/README.md

 - checkout repo
 - `npm run install`
 - `npm run ui:mockserver` (for standalone UI mock server)
+- `npm run ui:mockserver:proxy:rta` (for UI mock server with UI5 sources from CDN and RTA enabled)
 - `npm run start` (for integration of UI5 server into CDS server)
 - `npm run ui:cap` (for integration of CDS server into UI5 server)